sysfce2/AviSynth_masktools/README.md

   Affected predefined expression constants when plane is U or V: cmin and cmax (limited range (16-128)/255 and (240-128)/255 instead of 16/255.0 and 240/255.0
   range_max: 0.5 instead of 1.0
+  new: introduce range_min: -0.5 for float U/V chroma, 0 otherwise
   range_half (0.0 instead of 0.5)
   (range_size remained 1.0)